The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ### Even Trick + Mug

-This is a window that occurs every even minute or is a window that has all our 2-minute cooldowns available.
-The Even window is much like our Odd Trick, but is stronger for we will be also bursting within Mug and have Ten-Chi-Jin available to us.
+This is a window that occurs every even minute or is a window that has all our two minute cooldowns available.
+The even window is much like our odd trick, but is stronger because we will also be bursting within Mug and have Ten-Chi-Jin available to us.

-As Mug is 20.50s long and Trick is 15.77s long, it is best that Mug is used before Trick to catch the entire duration.
+As Mug is 20.50 seconds long and Trick is 15.77 seconds long, it is best that Mug is used before Trick to catch the entire duration.
 If Mug is used within Trick, we risk severe drifting of one or both oGCDs.

-We should try to fit x1 Hyosho, x2 Raitons, x2 Raijus, Dream Within A Dream, Ten-Chi-Jin, Meisui, 2-3 Bhavacakras within Trick Attack.
-Optionally, Phantom Kamaitachi may be in a 2m window, but is situational (more explained below).
+We should try to fit one Hyosho, two Raitons, two Raijus, Dream Within A Dream, Ten-Chi-Jin, Meisui, and two to three Bhavacakras within Trick Attack.
+Optionally, Phantom Kamaitachi may be in a 2 minute window, but is situational (more explained below).

-Meanwhile, the allowance for Mug is x1 Trick Attack, x1 Hyosho, x2 Raitons, three Raijus + 1-2 additional GCDs, Dream Within A Dream, Ten-Chi-Jin, Meisui, 2-3 Bhavacakras.
+Meanwhile, the allowance for Mug is one Trick Attack, one Hyosho, two Raitons, three Raijus + one to two additional GCDs, Dream Within A Dream, Ten-Chi-Jin, Meisui, and two to three Bhavacakras.
 If Mug is used as an early weave, you will only catch one additional GCD.
 If used as a mid to late weave, you will catch two additional GCDs.
 As Mug is a raid buff, it shouldn’t be used selfishly, so never purposely late weave and drift this oGCD (beyond alignment reasons).\
 **\
 So how do we handle Phantom Kamaitachi?**